 Our work falls into three primary phases as outlined opposite.
-We need to gather sufficient evidence to support our commentary on the Council's arrangements and to identify and report on any significant weaknesses in arrangements.
-Where significant weaknesses are identified we are required to report these to the Council and make recommendations for improvement.
-Such recommendations can be made at any point during the audit cycle and we are not expected to wait until issuing our overall commentary to do so.
+We gather sufficient evidence to support our commentary on the Council's arrangements and to identify and report on any significant weaknesses in arrangements.
+Where significant weaknesses are identified, we are required to report these to the Council and make recommendations for improvement.
+Such recommendations can be made at any point during the audit cycle, and we are not expected to wait until issuing our overall commentary to do so.

-Planning and risk assessment

-Obtaining an understanding of the Council's arrangements for each specified reporting criteria.
-Relevant information sources include:

-- NAO guidance and supporting information; - information from internal and external sources including regulators; - knowledge from previous audits and other audit work undertaken in the year; and - interviews and discussions with officers and Members.

-Additional risk-based procedures and evaluation

-Where our planning work identifies risks of significant weaknesses, we will undertake additional procedures to determine whether there is a significant weakness.

-Reporting

-We will provide a summary of the work we have undertaken and our judgements against each of the specified reporting criteria as part of our commentary on arrangements.
-This will form part of the Auditor's Annual Report.

-Our commentary will also highlight:

-- significant weaknesses identified and our recommendations for improvement; and - emerging issues or other matters that do not represent significant weaknesses but still require attention from the Council.
+Planning Obtaining an understanding of the Council's arrangements for each specified reporting criteria.
+Relevant information sources will include: NAO guidance and supporting information: Information from internal and external sources including regulators: Knowledge from previous audits and other audit work undertaken in the year: and Interviews and discussions with staff and members Additional risk based procedures and evaluation Where our planning work identifies risks of significant weaknesses, we will undertake additional procedures to determine whether there is a significant weakness.
+Reporting We will provide a summary of the work we have undertaken and our judgements against each of the specified reporting criteria as part of our commentary on arrangements which forms part of the Auditor's Annual Report.
+Our commentary will also highlight: Significant weaknesses identified and our recommendations for improvement; and Emerging issues or other matters that do not represent significant weaknesses but still require attention from the Council.

+Value for money arrangements